GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

    d.
 Press the "Run workflow" button on the right hand of the screen.
    e.
 Select the main branch from the drop down and press the "Run workflow" button.

-Once a deploy is started, under the "Actions
+Once a deploy is started, if you click the "Actions" menu item you will see a list of all the current and previous deploys.
+You should see your deploy kicking.

 ### Test the deployment
 Send an email to the configured email domain route and check whether the appropriate agent has received the email.

 For example, you can send an email with any of the following questions about IRA:

 - Can I rollover my existing 401K to my IRA?
 - Is an IRA tax-deferred?